-The Festival is a unique three-day entirely free international event organized since 2011 by the Institut national d’histoire de l’art and the Château de Fontainebleau, under the patronage of the French Ministry of Culture, that provides a crossroads between the world of professional art history and the public, bringing together scholars and a very broad and numerous public around a common passion for the visual arts.
+Since 2011, the Festival is a unique three-day international event organized by the Institut national d’histoire de l’art and the Château de Fontainebleau under the patronage of the French Ministry of Culture.
+Bringing together artists, museum professionals and scholars from art history and other academic disciplines, the Festival attracts a broad and diverse audience with a common passion for the visual arts.

-The public is invited (free of charge and without reservation) to assist at more than 350 lectures, panels, debates, screenings, and book presentations which cover a wide array of artistic practices from ancient to contemporary, painting to sculpture, as well as photography, video, cinema, decorative arts and architecture, from ancient times to the present.
+The public is invited (free of charge and without reservation) to attend more than 350 lectures, panels, debates, film screenings, and book presentations that cover a wide array of artistic practices and media, including photography, video, cinema, the decorative arts and architecture, from ancient times to the present.

-The Festival invites 300 professionals of the art world (artists, professors, curators, art dealers, art publishers, students etc.) to present their expertise to a large audience in a scholarly yet passionate and accessible way.
-The event goes beyond art history’s traditional academic borders and offers participants a chance to converse and interact in a festive setting, soliciting discussion on a wide range of practices in the domains of art history, heritage and culture.
-It also offers those professionals a chance to meet, discuss and interact together on a large scale.
+The Festival invites 300 professionals from the art world (artists, professors, curators, art dealers, art publishers, students etc.) to present their expertise in a scholarly, yet passionate and accessible way.
+The event goes beyond art history’s traditional academic borders and offers participants a chance to converse and interact in a festive setting, soliciting discussion on a wide range of practices in the domains of art history, heritage studies, cultural history, film, etc. It is also an occasion to compare research questions, methods and intellectual models.

 Festivaliers dans la cour d’honneur du château de Fontainebleau lors du FHA 2018 © Thibaut Chapotot